rht5/gsmailer/README.md

 }
 ```

+5. Save, run onOpen() and Grant Permissions.
+6. In Google Sheet.
+You will see a new menu: 📨 GSMailer.
+7. Important: Go to GSMailer → Admin / Setup → **Initial Setup**
+8. Configure your SETTINGS, EMAIL_RULES, EVENT_CONTEXT as needed.
+9. Your Main Data sheet needs 3 extra columns for: 'Email Sent',	'Last Email At' and 'Email Error'.
+If needed, you can rename them in Settings.
 ---

 ## Email Templates (Google Docs)

 GSMailer uses Google Docs as the source for email content.
-This allows event organizers and NGOs to design rich, formatted emails without writing any code.
+This allows design-rich, formatted HTML emails without writing any code.

-Emails are sent as HTML, generated automatically from the Google Doc.

 **How It Works**
 1. You create a Google Doc as your email template
 2. Insert placeholders using {{VariableName}}
-3. GSMailer replaces placeholders with values from: Your main data sheet (row values) and The EVENT_CONTEXT sheet (global event values)
+3. GSMailer replaces placeholders with values from: Your main data sheet (row values) and SETTINGS sheet (EVENT_CONTEXT)
 4. The document is converted to HTML and sent via Gmail

 **Example**